-I grew up on a road called Dugway (meaning "dug along a hillside") in western Massachusetts, where I learned to play guitar, piano, drums, and harmonica.
-In high school, I started writing and producing my own songs, performing under the name Dugway with my friend Blake Poore.
-The one-man band concept came about when I was living alone in Boston, playing in the subways and on the street, and it was so much fun I've kept it up.
-Dugway Productions & Songwriting is my music production/post-production & songwriting-for-hire business.
+Chris grew up in western Massachusetts, where he learned to play guitar, piano, drums, and harmonica.
+In high school, he began writing and producing his own songs, performing under the name Dugway (after the road he grew up on) with his friend Blake Poore.
+While living alone in Boston, he started playing as a one-man band, and it's been so much fun he's kept it up.
+Dugway Productions & Songwriting is Chris's music production & songwriting-for-hire business - get in touch via Contact link.

 "Chris Considine is a performer and songwriter of rare charm and confidence.
 His pure voice is the perfect vehicle for songs that tap both rock history and contemporary sounds through great melodies and wit."